C-J-Cundy/website/content/post/gpt_4_memorizes_project_euler_numerical_solutions.md

 [Project Euler](https:projecteuler.net) problem 1 (Find the sum of all the multiples of 3 or 5 below 1000).
 Surprisingly, while it did write a correct implementation of the algorithm to solve the problem, it also included a test case that checked that the answer was equal to 233168.
 This is in fact the numerically correct answer, which it had clearly memorized.
-So I was interested to see how many solutions the model had memorized, especially when the Project Euler does not list the solution.
+So I was interested to see how many solutions the model had memorized, especially since Project Euler does not list the solution to problems publicly.
 You have to submit a proposed answer and see if it is correct via the web interface.

 ## Memorization {#memorization}